 “Yeah, I’ll be there,” he nodded.

-He left soon after that.
-I had wanted to walk him home, but I didn’t even dare to ask.
-I had the feeling that just being in my bar, talking to me, had been a huge step for him.
-I mean, the fear in his eyes…
+He left pretty soon after that.
+I wanted to walk him home, but I didn’t even dare to ask.
+I had the feeling that being in my bar, talking to me, had been a huge step for him.
+That fear in his eyes… I couldn’t forget it.
+The guy had been through hell, but he was trying.

 Comments (16)